kwame-mintah/notes-md/brainstorm-ideas/02-customer-support-assistance-ai-project.md

 >
 > ....

 In this example, we want to eliminate the need to put the customer on hold.
-This may because that the employee needs to navigate to the page to enter the customers information, while actively listening to the customer.
+This could be because that the employee needs to navigate to the page to enter the customers information, while actively listening to the customer.
 There may be instances, where the information the customer provided may be incorrect and will be placed on hold again to find the account details again.

 ### Example 2